 Here, we have listed some of the most common uses for and some useful tips and ideas for each.

-Cooking – Installing your hob on an island is a great idea.
+Installing your hob on an island is a great idea.
 You can interact with family and friends whilst cooking a meal rather than having your back turned to them.
 This is also useful if there are two or more people in the household who like to cook together at meal times.
-There will be a significant amount of preparation equipment needed in the island as well as those things associated with cooking; utensils, pots, pans and perhaps the odd recipe book will need a “place to live”.
+There will be a significant amount of preparation equipment needed in the island.
+Things associated with cooking – utensils, pots, pans and perhaps the odd recipe book will need a “place to live”.

-Entertaining – You may like the idea of having a central ‘social hub’ in your kitchen for entertaining which includes, seating drinks, snacks, crockery and glassware.
+You may like the idea of having a central ‘social hub’ in your kitchen for entertaining which includes, seating drinks, snacks, crockery and glassware.
 Plan adequate storage under the island to accommodate what you need.
 Drawers are ideal for storing stacked crockery.
 You could plan to include a drinks / cocktail station with a fridge, wine cooler, wine racks and even somewhere for your cocktail umbrellas.

-Kitchen island services (gas, electric, water, waste)
+Considering services for kitchen islands (gas, electric, water, waste)

 Worktops for kitchen islands

-Selecting the right worktop for your island can be challenging, there are many questions that you need to answer to ensure that you choose the right solution.
+Selecting the right worktop for your island can be challenging.
+There are many questions that you need to answer to ensure that you choose the right solution.